 The magic of broth is in the elusive nutrients it renders.
 Some are highlighted here:

 A ton of minerals (calcium, magnesium and potassium) are in ionized form in bone broth; this means they are easy to assimilate into our bodies – a true electrolyte solution.
+Better yer, add in all your dark green leafy veggies for a superior mineral content.
 Bone broth can out run any Gatorade, making it the best choice for weekend warriors and athletes.

 It is estimated that 70 to 80 percent of our immune system resides in our gut.
 This makes bone broth the ideal food when healing the body.
 Bone broth contains gut healing amino acids proline and glycine that are beneficial to improving our immunity.
 Glycine supports detoxification in the body and helps the body assimilate collagen, collagen being the most abundant protein in our body; it makes up our bones, joints, connective tissues, veins, arteries and our gut cells.
 Proline is essential to cell structures by strengthening their walls.
 This is beneficial for people looking to heal the gut from digestive disorders, or those seeking skin and cardiovascular support.
 It is also why many believe it is the “fountain of youth” with the more superficial aliments like reducing cellulite or improving lack luster skin.